Kanokon Anime Review

 Notes and Trivia

-Kanokon is based on a lengthy series of light novels by Katsumi Nishino; the first was published in 2005, and as of 2010 there are 14.
-The novels were adapted into a manga series with art by Rin Yamaki starting in 2006 (8 volumes as of 2010), and in turn into this TV series, followed by a couple of OAVs.
+Kanokon is based on a lengthy series of light novels by Katsumi Nishino; the first was published in 2005, and as of 2014 there are 15, with the series not declared complete but put on indefinite hiatus by the author.
+The novels were licensed for English release, but never actually made it to publication.
+The novels were adapted into a 9-volume manga series with art by Rin Yamaki that ran from 2006 to 2010 (available in English in double-sized omnibus volumes from Seven Seas), and in turn into this 2008 TV series, followed by a couple of OAVs.
 (Incidentally, while Katsumi is more common as a female name, the author is, unsurprisingly, male.
 The manga artist is female, though.)

-Finally, there is a 2-episode OVA series, which, while also filthy, is incongruently good.
+Notably, the 2-episode OVA series, while also filthy, is incongruently good.
+See our review for details.

 When broadcast on the all-anime AT-X channel, the nudity was toned down as much as possible, which mostly consisted of a lack of nipples (there's also some effort to use the "hair and steam" dodge as excuse for the inaccurate anatomy).
 In some of the middle episodes, where that was effectively impossible due to the (literal) in-your-face-ness, they substituted heart-shaped pasties for no logical reason whatsoever.